roussieau/WhoIsHere/README.md

 ```

 ### Fill the database
 Before being effective, you must first add peoples to track.
-First off go to the admin section of the website and connect with the credentials created earlier.
+First off, go to the admin section of the website and connect with the credentials created earlier.

-Adding peoples / MAC Addresses / IP Addresses is relatively straightforward even if you don't know Django.
+Adding peoples / MAC Addresses is relatively straightforward even if you don't know Django.
 But if you want to know more, just look around on the internet, there are plenty of easy tutorials.

+## How does it work ?
+The application is relatively easy to understand.
+The idea is just to scan the LAN network to see who is connected, this gives us an idea of how is currently at the kot.
+In order to scan the network, we use arp-scan utility to send raw ARP packets and sniff for results.
+We are using ARP packets as we are not guaranteed that all host responds to ICMP packets.